Fueling Before & After Your Workout

 They’re also extremely high in folate, a powerful B vitamin, which helps produce dopamine, releasing feelings of self-confidence and motivation, and converts glucose into energy.
-An ideal pre-workout food for endurance training or longer cardio workouts.
+The best pre-workout food for endurance training or longer cardio workouts.

 With double the protein of regular yogurt, Greek yogurt also has fewer carbs, sugars, and sodium, making it a pre-workout powerhouse.
 Strength and conditioning specialist Skyler Meine, says: “Unless you’re lactose intolerant, it’s easy on the stomach.”